-Examples of props: Favorite books / confetti / feathers / powder paint / flowers / picnic blanket / wine and wine glassed / picnic blanket / fruit /
+Examples of props: Favorite books / confetti / feathers / powder paint / flowers / picnic blanket / wine and wine glasses / picnic blanket / fruits /

 5. Ask for help from your tribe

-Delegate task so you can focus and taking photos and being in the moment
+Delegate tasks so you can focus and taking photos and being in the moment

 6. Choose a location that reflects your personality

+Location, location, location.
 Don’t hesitate to check out photo shoot locations beforehand.
-If you have a cool idea, please don’t hesitate to let me know.
-I encourage you to find a spot that reflects your love and a place that you will booth feel comfortable.
-And please note that there is no such thing as an ‘ugly’ location….there is beauty everywhere…we just have to find it! i have shot pretty much every location imaginable (dumpsters, septic tanks, graffiti walls, etc) so please know that the location doesn’t necessarily have to be pretty at every corner 🙂
+If you have a cool idea, please let me know.
+We can bounce ideas off of each other.
+I encourage you to find a spot that reflects your love and a place that you will both feel comfortable.
+And please note that there is no such thing as an ‘ugly’ location….there is beauty everywhere…we just have to find it! i have shot pretty much every location imaginable (dumpsters, graffiti walls, etc) so please know that the location doesn’t necessarily have to be pretty at every corner 🙂

 7. Communication with your photographer